drewschield/Z-chromosome_analysis_hirundo/README.md

 After using various scripts and software packages to analyze genomic variation, we'll use a handful of R scripts to perform downstream statistical analyses and for basic plotting of results.

+*__Warning__ - you are probably more skilled in R than I am.
+These scripts are generally ugly and here mainly for posterity.*

 * __pi.R__ - analysis of nucleotide diversity estimated using `pixy`
 * __tajimaD.R__ - analysis of Tajima's D statistics estimated using `vcftools`.
 * __FST_PBS.R__ - analysis of relative population differentiation statistics.